Patoche692/Nexus/README.md

 - [CMake](https://cmake.org/download/) 3.22 or higher

 ## Build
-- Clone the repo
+- Clone the repository
    ```sh
    git clone --recurse-submodules https://github.com/Patoche692/Nexus
    ```
 - Launch the setup.bat script.
 It will generate a Visual Studio solution in the build folder

-  Alternatively, you can generate the solution with cmake:
+  Alternatively, you can generate the solution via cmake:
   ```sh
   mkdir build
   cd build